-The problem is, it’s rare to find an article which explains them in a way most ordinary people can understand… So, I guess it’s down to me!
+The problem is it’s almost impossible to find an article which explains them in a way most ordinary people can understand… But I’ve got you!

 How did this fat end up on my body?

-Today’s processed foods are so energy-packed that it has become really easy to take in more energy than we end up using, which means we end up with a surplus.
+One of the reasons so many people are carrying more fat nowadays is because today’s processed foods are so energy-packed that it has become really easy to take in more energy than our body uses, which means we end up with a surplus.

 What happens to the energy you take in?

-The energy contained in the foods and drinks you consume either goes straight into your bloodstream for immediate use, or to replenish energy stores in your muscles or, once those stores are full, it gets stored as energy in your fat cells.
+The energy contained in the foods and drinks you consume either goes straight into your bloodstream for immediate use – like a fast injection of fuel into our “engines”.
+This only happens for the energy we need at that moment.
+Otherwise it will be used to replenish energy stores in places like your muscles and liver or, once those stores are full, it gets stored as energy in your fat cells.

-At any given moment, you’re both storing and using energy at the same time.
-The more of a surplus of energy you have in your system, the more energy your body will be working on storing for later in your fat cells.
+It’s important to note that any given moment, you’re both storing and using energy at the same time.
+We always need some fuel just to stay alive.
+But the less active you are and the more energy you take in via food, the more of a surplus of energy you have in your system and the more energy your body will store for later in your fat cells.

 Where does fat go when you lose it?